MichaelBell/RV4028/README.md

 ## Backplane

-USB-C socket, with data wired to spare pins for RP2350.
+USB-C socket, with data wired to spare pins for RP2350 on IO board.

 AP2112K for 3.3V supply.
+3v3 enable is delayed by a few milliseconds to help with power sequencing on the CPU board (the core power to the FPGA should be applied before IO voltage).

 Decoupling caps, LED, reset button.
+Use surface mount headers for the 2x40 pin connectors (C49906), this should allow sll the signals to run above a nice unbroken ground plane, rather than having loads of through holes breaking up the ground planes.

 # Bus timing